WiseFool92/PSST/README.md

-# _Library_
+# _Pierre's Sweets & Treats_

-#### June 2nd, 2020
+#### June 5nd, 2020

 ## Description

-_This application will allow the user to create a virtual library collection of books and allow users to view the stock & check them out_
+_This application will allow the user to create a virtual collection of Sweets & Treats.
+Logged in users will be able to create, edit, & delete products.
+Viewers / site visitors can view the stock & associated qualities of the products_

 _This application is meant to be viewed in the browser & will need a .NET Core Sdk 3.1 or 2.2 & ASP.Net 3.1 or 2.2 download as well as connect to a MySql Database_